csulb-datascience/Multimodal-Few-Shot-Learning-for-Gait-Recognition/README.md

 <img src="images/split.png" width="70%">

-- <b>Training set</b>: used to train the encoder-decoder network.
+- <b>Training set</b>: used to train the CNN, RNN, and ensemble models independently.
 It consists of all the unit steps of 16 individuals selected randomly.
-- <b>Known-test set</b>: it contains the unit steps of 7 individuals selected randomly from the 14 remaining people after selecting the training set.
+- <b>Unknown-Known set</b>: it contains the unit steps of 7 individuals selected randomly from the 14 remaining people after selecting the training set.
 This dataset is divided in two subsets.
 The first subset consists of 10 unit steps for each individual and it is used for training the OSVM classifier.
 The second subset is the remaining steps of the same 7 individuals and it is used to test the classifier as known data in the open set gait recognition problem.
-- <b>Unknown test set</b>: it contains all the unit steps of the remaining 7 subjects which were not used in any training process, therefore they are unknown subjects.
+- <b>Unknown set</b>: it contains all the unit steps of the remaining 7 subjects which were not used in any training process, therefore they are unknown subjects.
 It is used for testing the classifier as unknown data in the open set gait recognition problem.

 # Evaluation
 The system is evaluated in terms of Accuracy (ACC), True Positive Rate (TPR), and True Negative Rate (TNR) defined as follows: